Shared Albums for Google Photos (by JanZeman)

 Faq

-Absolutely!
-The gallery is fully responsive and supports touch gestures (swipe, pinch-to-zoom).
+Yes.
+The gallery is responsive and supports touch gestures, fullscreen viewing, and mobile-friendly navigation.

 Reviews